Deep Space 845se55 July 2008

 To avoid smoke in the listening lounge room, and collateral damage

-when one wants them to, and owners are notorious for replacing
+They don't always blow when one wants them to, and owners are

-something convenient like aluminium foil from the kitchen or
+with something convenient like aluminium foil from the kitchen or

-Active protection is needed to stop the smoke and damage and to
+Active protection is needed to automatically stop the smoke and

-tell an owner when something is wrong, and if possible to shut
+when something is wrong, and if possible to shut down the amp and

-Nevertheless, there are a fair number of fuses fitted in these
+Nevertheless, I have a fair number of fuses fitted in these amps

-loose over time, and thus becoming intermittent
+and becoming loose over time, and thus becoming intermittent

 Fitting new soldered-in fuses is a painful exercise requiring a

-The most likely problem in any tube power amp is
+The most likely problem in any tube power amp is the sudden or

 and it is controlled by the voltage between the grid and cathode.